byu-cpe/ecen520_student/rx_download/UART-Receiver_synth.md

   * Perform at least 8 character transfers as follows:
     * Choose a random value for the character you want to send
     * Set the switch values to this value
-    * Press btnc long enough to make it through your debouncer
+    * Press btnc long enough to make it through your debouncer and
+      * Print a message with the following text when you assert btnc: "Pressing BTNC to transmit 0x%h"
     * Wait until the tx_busy and rx_busy LED values are both zero
       * Check to make sure the upper LEDs match the value you sent
+      * Print a message with the following text when the received value matches the sent value: "Successful receive of 0x%h by receiver"
+      * Print an error message if the characters do not match up and increment an error counter
-    * Check to make sure there is no error
+    * Check to make sure there is no parity or other error

-Make sure your top-level design successfully passes this testbench.
+      * Print an error message if there is a receive error and increment the error counter
+* At the end of the simulation, print a message indicating the number of errors: "Simulation Complete: %d errors"
+    * Feel free to print any other messages during your simulation to help you with your debugging.

+Simulate your top-level design with your testbench and resolve any design or testbench issues.
-Add a makefile rule named `sim_rxtop` that will perform this simulation from the command line.
+Add a makefile rule named `sim_rxtx_top` that will perform this simulation from the command line.

 When simulating, you can [change the top-level parameters](../resources/vivado_command_line.md#setting-parameters-for-simulation) of your testbench or module to simulate different conditions of your system.
 Create another makefile rule named `sim_rxtop_115200_even` that will simulate your top-level design with a baud rate of 115200 and even parity.
 You will need to add the command line option to change the baud rate of your top-level design as described [here](../resources/vivado_command_line.md#setting-parameters-for-simulation).

 ## Implementation and Download